mafugo/SQLCourse/README.md

 # SQLCourse
-This repository is created for a SQL tutorial provided by Patika.dev.
+This repository is created for the assignments in a SQL tutorial provided by Patika.dev.
+In this tutorial, we used PostgreSQL, and pgAdmin4.
-The instructor is Gürcan Çekiç: www.linkedin.com/in/g%C3%BCrcan-%C3%A7eki%C3%A7-7a686611a/ For more about the tutorial: https://app.patika.dev/courses/sql
+The instructor is Gürcan Çekiç.
+For more about the tutorial: https://app.patika.dev/courses/sql